 Americans living and working in nursing homes and other long-term care facilities have been disproportionately affected by the coronavirus pandemic, accounting for roughly a quarter of all U.S. COVID-19 deaths.
-If you have a spouse, sibling, parent or other loved one in a nursing home, here are 10 key questions to consider asking their facility, as recommended by experts:
+If you have a spouse, sibling, parent or other loved one in a nursing home, here are 10 key questions to consider asking the facility, as recommended by experts.

 1. What is the status of COVID-19 vaccinations in the facility?

 - What proportion of residents and staff are fully vaccinated and have received a booster shot?
-You can find vaccination rates of both residents and staff at any Medicare-certified nursing home and compare them to state and national averages on Medicare.gov’s Care Compare website.
-Booster data is not available on Care Compare, but you can download a list that includes the booster rates for individual nursing homes here.
+You can find vaccination and booster rates of both residents and staff at any Medicare-certified nursing home and compare them with state and national averages on Medicare.gov’s Care Compare website.

 - Is the facility tracking when residents and staff are due for boosters?

 - Is the facility having trouble accessing or administering vaccines or boosters as residents and staff ask for them?
 If so, what’s being done to resolve this?